HossamBalaha/CVM-using-an-Innovative-AI-Based-Imaging-Analysis-System/README.md

 This project was supported by the University of Louisville (J.B.
 Speed School of Engineering and School of Dentistry).
 We would like to acknowledge the support and resources provided by these institutions.
 We would also like to thank the research team members for their contributions to this project.
+We are grateful for the reviewers' feedback and suggestions, which have helped improve the quality of this work.

 ## Licence Information and Permissions